atropos-null/LS/py109/py109_studyguide.md

 [Back to the top](#top)

 ### The Connection Between Mutability and Parameter Passing

 Here's how these concepts are connected:

 1. **​For immutable objects**​: Since the object can't be modified, any operation that seems to modify it actually creates a new object.
 When a parameter is reassigned inside a function, what changes is what the object the local variable refers to.
-What is not affected is the not the original variable outside the function.
+What is not affected is the original variable outside the function.

 2.  **​For mutable objects**​: Since the object can be modified, operations that change the object's internal state affect the original object.
 Both the parameter and the original variable outside still point to the same object, so both "see" the changes.

 3.  **​Reassignment vs. Modification**​:
-* Reassignment (`my_var = something_new`) never affects the original variable outside the function.
+* Reassignment never affects the original variable outside the function.
 * Modification methods (e.g.,`.append()`, `.update()`) affect the original object if it's mutable.

 Remember:

-* Variables are not passed to functions; references to objects are passed
+* Variables are not passed to functions; references to objects are passed.
-* Parameters are the names in function definitions; arguments are the values passed
+* Parameters are the names in function definitions; arguments are the values passed.

 #### Memory Aliasing

 As we can now conclude, multiple variables can reference the same object.

 Memory aliasing occurs when multiple variables refer to the same object in memory.
-This is a fundamental concept in Python that's directly connected to its object reference model and has important implications for how your code behaves.
+This is a fundamental concept in Python that's directly connected to its object reference model and has important implications for how code behaves.

 **How Memory Aliasing Works**